 Each of these professionals has spent a number of years in third level education and must meet the specific requirements of their professional bodies.
 Others work as technicians alongside the professionals.
 Technicians carry out duties under the supervision of their respective professionals.
 They too are likely to have taken a course in 3rd Level (Level 6 or 7) in one of the IT Colleges around the country.

-There are may careers in the Property area so you can choose which area to specialise in - from commercial property to planning and fund management.
+There are many careers in the Property sector so you can choose which area to specialise in - from commercial property to planning and fund management.

 This involves services related to the ownership and occupation of property used for commercial purposes, such as offices, shops and warehouses.
 This is one of the biggest and most popular sectors – and one of the most competitive areas.
 You could work in an area such as occupational agency, investment or landlord and tenant.